DinaButko/image-recognition-app/README.md

 This is a simple image recognition application.
 Th trained model (model.tflite) takes an image as an input and predict the class of image from 0 to 7.
 Dataset is from https://www.kaggle.com/datasets/puneet6060/intel-image-classification

+## 💡 Instructions how to build a model
+1. Open Google Collaboration Notebook
+2. In the Kaggle user should use json token to download the dataset
+3. Run the Notebook after JSON token installation
+4. First model was built using TF
+5. But at the end we used TF Lite
+6. User might install dependencies
+7. This model (model.tflite) wiil be used to generate predictions for the BackEnd

 Google notebook with the model: https://colab.research.google.com/drive/1-2-cCbDPyjff2g2O22b6317TFnwvApK4?usp=sharing

+## 📕 How to run the application
+1. Run the virtual environment.
+Fo Mac user's iw will be:  source venv/bin/activate
+2. In the virtual requirement user mught instal dependencies uding command: pip3 install -r windows_requerements.txt
+3. To tun the server using FAST-API user should add command on Mac: uvicorn main:app
+4. After that user can open server and the application
+5. But it's not neccesssary, as this app was deployed on Heroku.
+For Heroku we added dependencies (requirements.txt, Procfile, and runtime.txt)

 ## Technologies Used
 <img src="https://user-images.githubusercontent.com/97703238/178814355-928d855b-2bb8-46e7-a155-05fc63dd0a44.svg" width="150" height="100">